jakubtomsu/awesome-odin/README.md

 - Gamedev - related to game or engine development
 - Graphics - graphics programming
 - Format - an implementation of a data format specification
-- Wevdev - related to frontend or backend web development
+- Webdev - related to frontend or backend web development

 # Packages
 ## Libraries